enke-dev/lint/README.md

 ]);
 ```

+> [!TIP]
+> This applies to all configs exported by this package, e.g. for Prettier as well.

 ### Using Monorepos

 The VSCode Eslint plugin can be configured to pick up packages correctly by updating your `settings.json`, e.g.: